MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 In addition, if client user certificate authentication \(clientTLS authentication using X509 user certificates\) is required and the certauth endpoint on port 443 is not enabled, AD FS 2016 requires that TCP port 49443 be enabled inbound on the firewall between the clients and the Web Application Proxy.
 This is not required on the firewall between the Web Application Proxy and the federation servers.

-For additional information on hybrid port requirements see [Hybrid Identity Ports and Protocols](/azure/active-directory/connect/active-directory-aadconnect-ports).
+For additional information on hybrid port requirements, see [Hybrid Identity Ports and Protocols](/azure/active-directory/connect/active-directory-aadconnect-ports).

-For additional information see [Best practices for securing Active Directory Federation Services](../deployment/Best-Practices-Securing-AD-FS.md)
+For additional information, see [Best practices for securing Active Directory Federation Services](../deployment/Best-Practices-Securing-AD-FS.md)

 **DNS Requirements**